 - 6. Quality Improvement Treatment Record Reviews: Staff routinely review treatment records, on the PerformCare provider Credentialing schedule and as needed, and are trained to detect potential fraud, waste and abuse.
 As detected, providers are advised to review governing regulations and consider the need to return funds and/or self report, as stated in the PerformCare Provider Manual.
 Simultaneous referrals are also made to the SIU. - 7.
 Coordinated Studies: PerformCare will comply with the Request for Proposals requirement to develop "procedures for the BH-MCO to collaborate with the PH-MCO in identifying and reducing the frequency of patterns of fraud, waste, abuse, gross overuse, or inappropriate or medically unnecessary care among physicians, pharmacists, and Members associated with specific drugs." - 8.
 Office of Inspector General LEIE List; State Medicheck List; and System for Award Management (SAM formerly Excluded Parties List System (EPLS)): PerformCare has developed a credentialing program in accordance with NCQA Standards and Department of Health requirements and includes verification that no providers credentialed to participate in the provider network have been sanctioned by Medicare or Medical Assistance.
 The National Practitioners Data Bank and Department of Health and Human Services are queried for sanctions by the AmeriHealth Caritas Corporate Credentialing Department upon the initial credentialing application and re-credentialing application.
 Re-credentialing occurs every three (3) years.
 Medicheck, OIG LEIE, SAM, NPPES and Death Master File are queried monthly to assure continuing compliance between credentialing and re-credentialing activities.
-PerformCare monitors the exclusion status of providers, persons with an ownership or control interest in the provider, and agents and managing employees of the provider through the abovementioned databases and ensures compliance with MA Bulletin 99-11-05.
+PerformCare ensures compliance with MA Bulletin 99-11-05.
 The PerformCare Credentialing Department reports to DHS in writing any providers who are suspended, resign, or voluntarily withdraw after initiation of fraud, waste and abuse review.